Hip Dysplasia

 5. Subluxed

 Subluxated is more severe than the subluxable hip dysplasia.
-In this condition the ball is not placed inside the socket during resting; instead, it is located slightly away from the socket.
+In this condition, the ball is not placed inside the socket during resting; instead, it is located slightly away from the socket.

-Different types of Hip Dysplasia Surgery
+Types of Hip Dysplasia Surgery

 Dysplasia of the hip in infants is mostly curable with non-surgical treatments.
 However, the severity of the condition also influences whether they will need a surgical intervention or not.
 The surgical intervention for hip dysplasia can also be divided into different types of dysplasia, age of the patient and how the dysplasia has affected the hip area-